-After doing some tests with the largest file we might need to process based on client requirements, we found the best configuration for our Fargate task was 2 vCPU and 2048 GB of memory.
+After doing some tests with the largest file we might need to process based on client requirements, we found the best configuration for our Fargate task was 2048 MB or 2 GB of memory.

 In Fargate the memory and CPU values should be assigned based on these configurations:

 |0.5 vCPU||Min.
 1GB and Max.
 4GB, in 1GB Increments|

 |1 vCPU||Min.
 2GB and Max.
 8GB, in 1GB Increments|

 |2 vCPU||Min.
 4GB and Max.
 16GB, in 1GB Increments|

 |4 vCPU||Min.
 8GB and Max.
 30GB, in 1GB Increments|